alexandrubordei/metalsoft-cicd-test/README.md

-#MetalSoft CI/CD example using github actions
+# MetalSoft CI/CD example using github actions

-Example terraform setup that can be used as part of a CI/CD pipeline.
+Example Terraform MetalSoft manifest that can be used as part of a CI/CD pipeline.

 ## To test
 Configure the following env variables.
 Note that the server type and volume types are also environment dependent.